avbotz/Object-Detection-ML/README.md

             --ext png \
             --start 0

-3 - Label images with labelImg tools.
+3 - Label images with labelImg.
     Use custom-dataset-tools' `labelimg_help.py` to speed up the process.
     Example usage: